CBA Child and Youth Law Online Symposium

 - Diverting charges involving neurodevelopmentally delayed youth,

-- Avoiding the use of mandatory minimum sentences to justify raising young offenders to adult court,
+- Avoiding the use of mandatory minimum sentences to justify raising young people to be sentenced in adult court,

 - Improving the use of case-conferencing as the default mechanism to address young people’s offending behaviour while improving child participation and meaningful accountability.